swcarpentry/training-course/_submissions/round-08/0/2014-01-16-isabel-fenton.md

 tags:
   - Biography
 ---
-Hello, I&#8217;m Isabel.
-I&#8217;m currently doing a PhD at Imperial College London, looking at the changing diversity of ocean plankton through geological time (a combination of macroecology and palaeontology).
-I have most experience with R, though I&#8217;ve also used Python (and a very little bit of C).
+Hello, I'm Isabel.
+I'm currently doing a PhD at Imperial College London, looking at the changing diversity of ocean plankton through geological time (a combination of macroecology and palaeontology).
+I have most experience with R, though I've also used Python (and a very little bit of C).